-The Schengen Area is a zone of 26 European countries and 3 microstates that have removed their internal borders in order to “facilitate free and unrestricted movement of people.”
+The Schengen Area is a zone of 30 European countries that have removed their internal borders to “facilitate free and unrestricted movement of people.”
 These countries have a border-free visa agreement that allows movement throughout the area without a traveler needing to show their passport every time they cross a border.

-The Schengen Area covers most of the EU, except the U.K., Ireland, and a few other countries that are awaiting approval.
+The Schengen Area covers most of the EU, except the U.K., Ireland, and others awaiting approval.

 What Are the Current Requirements To Travel to Schengen Countries?

-Currently, there are 62 countries that are not a part of the EU, but citizens from these countries can still enter countries in the Schengen Area for business or travel purposes for up to 90 days without a visa.
-The U.S. is one of these 62 countries.
+Currently, 58 countries are not a part of the EU, but citizens from these countries can still enter countries in the Schengen Area for business or travel purposes for up to 90 days without a visa.
+The U.S. is one of these 58 countries.

-Citizens of the U.S. and the other 61 countries pictured below are allowed to enter the Schengen Area without having to get a visa beforehand.
+Citizens of the U.S. and the other 57 countries pictured below can enter the Schengen Area without getting a visa beforehand.
 Your passport simply gets stamped upon your arrival and departure from Europe.

-There is a rule limiting your stay to 90 days within every 180-day period.
-Your first entry to any of the countries listed above is when the 90- and 180-day counters start.
-Days are accounted for in a cumulative manner over this time period.
+A rule limits your stay to 90 days within every 180-day period.
+Your first entry to any countries listed above is when the 90- and 180-day counters start.
+Days are accounted for cumulatively over this time period.

-For example, if you stay in Italy (a Schengen country) for 30 days, go to Croatia (not a Schengen country) for 30 days, and go on to travel to Greece (a Schengen country), your overall allowable days would still be at 30 days upon your initial entry into Greece.
+For example, if you stay in Italy (a Schengen country) for 30 days, go to the U.K. (not a Schengen country) for 30 days, and go on to travel to Greece (a Schengen country), your overall allowable days would still be at 30 days upon your initial entry into Greece.